siblount/JzSense/README.md

 If I made your life wonderful, if you're feeling generious enough to donate to help me out... 😏👉: 🌟https://www.buymeacoffee.com/therealsoll🌟
 ## Latest Update ##
-- Updated methods; static methods are static, other methods are not static.
+- Fixed incorrect method return type for methods w/o any parameters
+- Re-added missing Helper classes.
-- Fixed certain classes missing methods.
+- Added missing properties.
 # ⚠ Heads up ⚠
 ##### The current version of JzIntellisense is in its early stages.
 It is still a WIP.
 - The current version does not include signals as of yet.